dtomc/MissingData/README.md

 Missing data is a common issue in many datasets.
 If not handled properly, missing data can result in biased estimations and/or loss of power.
 I explore the different missingness mechanisms and several different techniques to deal with missing data including ad hoc methods, multiple imputation, and maximum likelihood.
 I use a simulation approach to uncover how each of these techniques compare to analysis with a complete dataset as well as their limitations.

 ## Motivation
+We are surrounded by data, and the insights that can be drawn from data using statistical and machine learning techniques are powerful.
+An initial step in data analysis is to clean the data to ensure the it is of good quality so that sound conclusions can be drawn from the analysis.
+A Forbes article reported that 60% of a Data Scientist's time is spent cleaning and organizing data.
+Part of the cleaning stage includes addressing missing data.
+Without propery handling missing data, results may be unreliable and biased.

+The topic of missing data and techniques to address it is widely studied.
+To dive deep in the understanding of the effectiveness of these missing data using a simulation approach.

 ## Background